evanhackett/stuff-you-should-know/README.md

 # Stuff You Should Know (as a computing professional)

+This list was created for students and alumni of PDX Code Guild, however, anyone interested in being a computing professional could benefit from this list.

+The list is largely biased towards the "software engineering" side of computing.

 ## Evan's List

 This is Evan's opinionated list of "stuff everyone should know".
+Further down in the document, an alumni contributed list is given as well.

 The list contains both important computer science concepts, as well as software development tools and techniques.